gunthercox/ChatterBot/docs/examples.rst

    Before you run any example, you will need to install ChatterBot on your system.
    See the :ref:`Setup guide <Installation>` for instructions.

+All of these examples and more are available in the `examples <https://github.com/gunthercox/ChatterBot/tree/master/examples>`_ directory of the ChatterBot repository on GitHub.

 Simple Example
 ==============